RobertDaleSmith/SNESpad/README.md

 # SNESpad for Arduino and PicoSDK

-This is a library for the Raspberry Pi Pico that allows it to interface with a SNES controller.
-This library was adapted from the Arduino SNESpad library, with changes and optimizations made for better performance and compatibility with the Pico SDK.
+This is a library for the Raspberry Pi Pico that allows it to interface with SNES controller peripherals.
+This library was adapted from the Arduino SNESpad library, with changes to optimize performance, add support for more SNES device types, and compatibility with the Pico SDK.

 ## Original Library